krakenjs/nemo/README.md

     -V, --version                output the version number
-    -B, --base-directory <path>  parent directory for config/ and spec/ (or other test file) directories. relative to cwd -P, --profile [profile]      which profile(s) to run, out of the configuration -G, --grep <pattern>         only run tests matching <pattern>
+    -B, --base-directory <path>  parent directory for config/ and spec/ (or other test file) directories. relative to cwd -C, --config-file <path>       config file. can be JS or JSON -P, --profile [profile]      which profile(s) to run, out of the configuration -G, --grep <pattern>         only run tests matching <pattern>
     -F, --file                   run parallel by file